Integrated Pest Management Program

 The Board of Supervisors has adopted an Integrated Pest Management (IPM) ordinance (No. 3598) and IPM policy that governs and guides the control of pests on property owned, managed, and leased by the County of Marin.
 The IPM Ordinance and Policy do not apply to private property or other jurisdictions.
 The IPM Program uses best practices and science to protect the health of the public and the environment, to help manage our sites, minimize loss due to pests, and reduce pesticide use.

 Marin County Parks is coordinating the program for the County of Marin and works with the IPM Commission to ensure transparency and public involvement.
 This site provides information about the County’s program, notification of pesticide use, records, IPM Commission agendas, and historical information.
-Superintendent Chris Chamberlain serves as the IPM Coordinator and may be reached at (415) 473-6391.
+Assistant Director Chris Chamberlain serves as the IPM Coordinator and may be reached at (415) 473-6391.
 For more information, please visit our IPM Program page.

 Reports & Summaries